oliyh/martian/README.md

 Calling HTTP endpoints can be complicated.
 You have to construct the right URL with the right route parameters, remember what the query parameters are, what method to use, how to encode the body and many other things that leak into your codebase.

-[Swagger](http://swagger.io/) lets servers describe all these details to clients. **Martian** is such a client, and provides a client interface to a Swagger API that abstracts you away from HTTP and lets you simply call operations with parameters.
+**Martian** takes a description of these details (either from your [Swagger](http://swagger.io/) server, or just as lovely Clojure data) and provides a client interface to the API that abstracts you away from HTTP and lets you simply call operations with parameters, keeping your codebase clean.

 You can bootstrap it in one line and start calling the server:
 ```clojure